Hanging on the cliff: Extreme mass ratio inspiral formation with local two-body relaxation and post-Newtonian dynamics: Theory of relaxation-driven EMRI formation

 Here $r_+$ and $r_-$ respectively indicate the apocentre and pericentre of the orbit, $P$ its radial period, and $v_\mathrm{r}$ the radial component of the velocity.
 If we indicate with $a$ and $e$ the semi-major axis and the eccentricity of an orbit, their Keplerian estimates are

 and

-We remark that the orbit is an ellipse with semi-major axis $a$ and eccentricity $e$ only in the Keplerian approximation, that holds where the stellar potential is negligible ($r_+ \lesssim R_\mathrm{inf}$), and the orbit is non-relativistic ($r_-\gg R_\mathrm{g}$).
+We note that the orbit is an ellipse with semi-major axis $a$ and eccentricity $e$ only in the Keplerian approximation, that holds where the stellar potential is negligible ($r_+ \lesssim R_\mathrm{inf}$), and the orbit is non-relativistic ($r_-\gg R_\mathrm{g}$).
 Here

 is the gravitational radius of the MBH, where $c$ is the speed of light in vacuum.
 For orbits where the Keplerian approximation does not hold, our definitions of $a$ and $e$ do not have a simple, direct interpretation (see Sect.\ \ref{sec:EMRI/DP} below).